 People keep asking me if we don’t get bored visiting New York over and over again.
 Since we’ve seen it all already.
 And you know what?
 No, we don’t (obviously, otherwise we wouldn’t go back).
-New York, same as any other major city really, has the beauty of constantly changing and new things to do and places to see are popping up.
-One thing on my To Do List for our last trip to New York was visiting the Vessel in Hudson Yards.
+New York City, same as any other major city really, has the beauty of constantly changing.
+New things to do and places to see are popping up.
+One thing on my To Do List for our last trip to New York City was visiting the Vessel in Hudson Yards.
 After all, last time we walked the High Line, this part wasn’t finished and not yet open to the public.
 Having seen loads of pictures of the Vessel all over the net and Instagram, I was eager to see it for myself.
 But is the Vessel worth a visit?
 Well, I’ll let you be the judge of that.

 I’ll do my best to cover all the frequently asked questions about the Vessel in this post: